 "Branching means you diverge from the main line of development and continue to do work without messing with that main line."
 (Chacon 47)

 So it means you create a new branch to diverge from the main branch.

-Branching has several purposes and it's a very important feature, but you should know how to use it in your development cycle.
-That's out of the scope of this article, but to give you an example you can think that your project needs a change that can break things up, so you decide to create a new branch to work on that changes.
-That way you can go back to the main branch (usually master) at any time, and do any modifications, even releasing a new version, without worrying about breaking changes isolated in the other branch.
-Alternatively, you can create a new branch to experiment new things, etc. Sounds good?
+Branching has several use cases, and it's a very important feature, but you should know how to use it in your development cycle.
+That's out of the scope of this article, but to give you an example you can think that your project needs a change that can break things up, so you decide to create a new branch to work on those changes.
+That way you can go back to the main branch (usually master) at any time, and do any other modifications, even releasing a new version, without worrying about those potential breaking changes, because they are isolated in another branch.
+You can also create a new branch to experiment new things, implement new features, etc. Sounds good?
 It really is.

 When you run

 $ git clone commands to create a new repository, Git automatically creates a master branch for you, and points development to it.

 Git has a special pointer to know what is the current branch, and it's called HEAD.